 Wave is an accrual accounting system.
 However, we understand that plenty of engaged entrepreneurs wish to also understand their business on a cash basis.
 To that end, we’ve created a new Cash Flow Statement, which works this way.
 On this report, your income will appear as cash transactions occur, rather than when you create invoices.

 Like the P&L, your Cash Flow Statement will offer you quick insights around your sales during a selected period.
 Your Cash Inflow (the money that you actually received in a period) will appear as part of the Net Cash Change formula at the top of the page (Cash Inflow - Cash Outflow = Net Cash Change), and your sales for the period will appear as the first line item in the report.

-You can see your cash inflow broken down by income account by clicking the Details option immediately underneath the Net Cash Change formula.
+You can see your cash inflow broken down by income account by clicking the Details option below the Net Cash Change formula.
 If you have been associating your products and services with separate income accounts, then you’ll be able to see which of your products you have actually been paid for during a selected period.

 The Cash Flow Statement also offers Wave’s new comparative reporting feature.
 You can use this feature in the same way you would for a P&L. Comparative reporting will show you the cash sales totals for two periods, and the difference between both as a dollar and a percentage amount.

 Your Aged Receivables report will display information about invoices that have not yet been paid (dollar value and the number of invoices), which of your customers you can expect it to come from, and track which of your customers need an extra nudge to pay an old invoice.
 Aged Receivables has been updated to provide you with a greater level of clarity when tracking your coming due and overdue invoices.